-MedCo is the system used to facilitate the sourcing of the first fixed cost medical report in soft tissue injury claims brought under the Ministry of Justice Pre-Action Protocol for Low Value Personal Injury Claims in Road Traffic Accidents.
+MedCo is the system used to facilitate the sourcing of medical report providers in claims brought under the Ministry of Justice RTA Small Claims Pre-Action Protocol or the Pre-Action Protocol for Low Value Personal Injury Claims in Road Traffic Accidents.

 Introduced in April 2015, MedCo is part of a package of reforms to tackle the increase in claims for compensation and the significant impact it was having on the motor insurance premiums paid by individuals, families and businesses.

 - ensure the independence of medical reporting through a random but fair search and selection;

 - provide accreditation for medical experts and

 - ensure the quality of medical legal report.